-Soil organic matter, has a pivotal role in soil health and a large impact on soil properties.
-It is important for stabilising soil structure, creating aggregates of soil particles, increasing water infiltration and overall water holding capacity and storage and release of nutrients.
+SOM plays a pivotal role in soil health, as an important source of soil nutrients and a strong influence on soil properties.
+It is important for stabilising soil structure, creating aggregates of soil particles, increasing water infiltration and overall water holding capacity and storage.
 It contributes to soil cation exchange capacity and pH buffering capacity.
 It has a critical role as a food source for soil organisms, increasing their diversity and activity so they can cycle the nutrients and compete with pests and pathogens.

 The amount of SOC is a balance between inputs (from plants and micro-organisms) and losses (from natural breakdown and erosion).
 Rainfall and soil texture are two key factors that determine the amount of carbon that can be grown and stored in soils.
 The various components of organic carbon have varying degrees of resistance to breakdown.